Let us choose to believe something good can happen.

 The Jericho Society is a Scottish Charity (SC016909).
 The Society was founded in Greenock in 1970 to open houses for those being ‘passed by on the other side’ (inspired by the Biblical parable of the Good Samaritan).

-We have the following houses across the UK
+We have the following houses in Scotland

-Dundee - substance use residential rehabilitation recovery (men)
+substance use residential rehabilitation recovery (men)

-Greenock - substance use residential rehabilitation recovery (Bank Street for men and Shankland Road for women)
+substance use residential rehabilitation recovery (Bank Street for men and Shankland Road for women)

 Greenock